benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- With each template you can have the dev run `envinfo` and include the results
+- BTW - for bugs you can have the dev run the `envinfo` package & include the results
 - It's a quick way to get helpful system information
-- There are many more CLI options, check out the docs
-- There's plenty more advanced things you can do with issues
-  - Including bots that respond to messages
-  - But this is the bare minimum for a good user experience
-- I've got a link to the actual issue templates at the end

 /////
 <!-- .slide: data-background="url(../../img/perfect-lib/russ-ward-18MJRuL4tUE-plasma-cutter-unsplash.jpg) no-repeat center" data-background-size="cover" -->